 - You will enjoy your normal sex drive.
 Nothing is done during your vasectomy to change your hormone levels so your libido doesn’t change.
 Men often comment that there is an improvement in their sex lives because sexual activity can be much more spontaneous after a vasectomy – there is no worry of an unintentional pregnancy.

 - You will have normal erections.
 Nothing is done during your vasectomy to change the blood flow to your penis that causes an erection.

 - You should see no change in the consistency or volume of your semen (ejaculate).
 Why is that?
 Because the vast majority of your ejaculate is made from fluid that comes from the seminal vesicles.
 A vasectomy only interrupts the flow of sperm which comprises less than 5% of your ejaculate.

 - The bottom line is that there should be NO effect on masculinity.
 Libido (sex drive), energy, male characteristics like hair growth or a deep voice and erection quality should not change.

-A vasectomy is the safest, simplest and most cost effective form of permanent contraception we have.
+A vasectomy is the safest, most simple and cost effective form of permanent contraception available for men.

 If you are concerned about a connection of vasectomy and prostate cancer, there is no connection.
 A newly released study in Journal of Clinical Oncology may finally answer concerns about this important concern.
 The conclusion of the extensive research in this 10 year clinical trial found that “the overall weight of all the evidence is that vasectomy is unlikely to meaningfully increase risk of any type of prostate cancer,” according to Dr. Eric Jacobs, American Cancer Society epidemiologist, the lead researcher.